 You are recommended to use a spirit level on a shelf in one of the ovens to check for level.

 Place the cooker in its intended position taking care not to twist it within the gap between the kitchen units as damage may occur to the cooker or the units.

 The front feet and rear rollers can be adjusted to level the cooker.
-To adjust the height of the rear of the cooker, use a 13 mm spanner or socket wrench to turn the adjusting nuts at the front bottom corners of the cooker.
+To adjust the height of the rear of the cooker use the levelling tool supplied to turn the adjusting nuts at the front bottom corners of the cooker.
 To set the front turn the feet bases to raise or lower.